 - Will I need international minutes?

-- A Pay monthly contract: A variety of data, minutes and text options will be available for you to choose from.
+- A pay monthly contract: A variety of data, minutes and text options will be available for you to choose from.
 The provider will bill for the payment on a monthly basis.
 The difference between this option and a long term monthly contract is that you aren’t signed up to a long term arrangement.
 Instead, you can cancel with a month’s notice.
-Note that this will however be slightly more expensive than a long term contract because of this.

-- A Pay as you go SIM: This option involves no contract.
+- A pay as you go SIM: This option involves no contract.
 You simply pay for the data that you use, minutes and texts as you go.
-This option does tend to be the most expensive of the three.

 Popular mobile phone companies in the UK

 Most networks will cover the majority of the UK.
-You are able to check the network coverage in your area using any of the above providers websites.
+You can check the network coverage in your area by visiting any of the above providers websites.

-To set up a mobile phone contract, most network providers will ask you for your UK bank account details and following documents:
+To set up a mobile phone contract, most network providers will ask you for your:

-- 2 x proof of address (Bank letters/ utility bills) which show your full name and UK address)
+- x2 proof of address which show your full name and UK address (i.e. bank letters/utility bills)

-- Get more than one contract quote: compare the available deals that each service provider offers
+- Get more than one contract quote and compare the available deals that each service provider offers.

-- Buying both broadband and a mobile contract together may get you a better monthly deal (of course, only if you haven’t yet got broadband!)
+- Purchasing both broadband and a mobile contract together, from the same provider, may get you a better deal than paying for both separately.

 - The mobile phone provider may offer you phone insurance.
 ‘Tech insurance’ can often be purchased through your bank (for example) and may be cheaper.